Acacia alata R.Br.

 Bloom Time: Spring

-Acacia alata is a frost-hardy, large, multi-branched shrub, growing up to 7 feet (2.1 m) high and up to 40 inches (1 m) across.
+Acacia alata is a large multi-branched frost-hardy shrub that grows up to 7 feet (2.1 m) high and up to 40 inches (1 m) across.
 Its branchlets are often bent alternately in different directions.
 The phyllodes (modified petioles) are reduced in size and give the impression of cladodes (branches that resemble leaves).
-The wings of these phyllodes are up to 0.8 inch (2 cm) wide and up to 3 inches (7.5 cm) long.
+The wings of these phyllodes are up to 3 inches (7.5 cm) long and up to 0.8 inches (2 cm) wide.
 Furthermore, each phyllode extends into a spine.
-The inflorescence is simple with mostly two flowers per axil, but sometimes distributed in racemes.
-The globular heads contain 4 to 15 flowers.
-These flowers can be white, cream or golden yellow.
+The inflorescence is simple, with mainly two flowers per axil, but sometimes distributed in racemes.
+The spherical heads contain 4 to 15 flowers.
+These flowers can be white, cream, or golden yellow.

 How to Grow and Care